lakshmankumar12/general_reading_notes/tcp_learning.md

 2. TSRecent = TSVal to send in the next ACK
    LASTAck  = Next seq number to expect/last ack sent.
-3. When a new segment arrives, if its Seq == LastACK, then update TSRecent (perfect valid segment to arrive)
+3. When a new segment arrives, if its Seq == LastACK, then update TSRecent
+        * perfect valid segment to arrive
+        * Or a retrans of that segment.
 4. Whenever the receiver sends an ACK, put in TSRecent as TSER.
 5. A sender receiving an ACK that advances its window:
     RTT = `current_clock` - TSEcr